stagedml/pylightnix/docs/demos/MNIST.md

 * Pylighnix knows how to **Realize** the stage, i.e. what Python function to call on it and which directory to collect the output files from.
-* We could pass this link to subsequent stages to form dependencies or to `realize` to request the realization.
+* We could pass this link to subsequent stages to form dependencies or to `realize1` to request the realization.

 Since the MNIST dataset by itself has no practical meaning for us, we move on to defining the second stage.